Antonino Zecchini: Diplomacy and administration in the Baltic nations

 Of the three Baltic nations, Lithuania had the largest Catholic population and Zecchini chose to live in Kaunas at first but his relationship with the government was always contentious and he left within a year.
 In the ongoing conflict between Lithuania and Poland, the Holy See found it far more important to develop good relations with Poland, which provoked popular hostility in Lithuania and made Zecchini's position untenable.
-(Note: The Vatican appointed a Polish auxiliary bishop for Vilnius, Kazimierz Mikolaj Michalkiewicz, on 12 January 1923 when control of that city was disputed but under Polish occupation.)
+(Note: The Vatican appointed a Polish auxiliary bishop for Vilnius, Kazimierz Mikołaj Michalkiewicz, on 12 January 1923 when control of that city was disputed but under Polish occupation.)
 After years without meaningful progress in building a relationship with successive Lithuanian governments, he was replaced as Delegate to Lithuania on 10 March 1927 by Lorenzo Schioppa.